 Be Flexible with Dates & Airports

-As you may know, it is essential to have some flexibility to find the absolute best flight deals.
+As you may know, having some flexibility to find the absolute best flight deals is essential.
 Even being able to move your departure or return by just a day can save you hundreds of dollars, which is why using a flexible dates search on Kayak or Skyscanner is so important.

 Which country has the lowest flight prices?